aturner-epcc/green-software-hpc/episodes/measurement.md

 You can calculate this on a per job basis or for a larger grouping of HPC use - even for a full lifetime of an HPC service.

-Instead of bucketing the carbon emissions of HPC use into scopes 1-3, it buckets them into **operational emissions** (carbon emissions from the electricity required for your HPC use, represented by `E * I`) and **embodied emissions** (carbon emissions from the physical HPC resources, represented by `M`).
+Instead of bucketing the carbon emissions of HPC use into scopes 1-3, it buckets them into **operational emissions** (carbon emissions from the electricity required for your HPC use, represented by `E * I`) and **embodied emissions** (carbon emissions from the physical HPC system components, represented by `M`).

 Follow these steps to calculate your HPC emissions.